NeotropicSAS/kuwaiba-docs/admin/en/README.md

-# Kuwaiba Open Network Inventory User’s Manual
+# Kuwaiba Open Network Inventory Administrator’s Manual

-This directory contains the source of the English version of "Kuwaiba Open Network Inventory User’s Manual" book.
+This directory contains the source of the English version of "Kuwaiba Open Network Inventory Administrator’s Manual" book.

 ## Requirements
 Building the book requires [Rust] and [mdBook].
 Once the first is installed, the second can be installed using [Cargo], Rust's package manager: